 Serbia, as a nation, expects a lot from the versatile attacker.
 He’s the youngest player to be capped by the country, aged just 17, and also the youngest captain in Partizan Belgrade’s history – taking the armband the same year he was first capped by Serbia.

 Živković played a key part in the under-20 team winning the 2015 World Cup.
 He finished the tournament with two goals and two assists to his name.
 It was anticipated he’d be the poster boy for that group of players taking the senior squad by storm.
 Three years later he has just seven full caps to his name.

 It worked, to an extent.
-But as interest in him intensified, it became clear he wouldn’t see out his teenage years in his homeland.
-And in February 2016, Partizan suspended Živković from first-team duties for refusing to extend his contract with the club.
+But, as interest in him intensified, it became clear he wouldn’t see out his teenage years in his homeland.
+In February 2016, Partizan suspended Živković from first-team duties for refusing to extend his contract with the club.

 A little over five months later, and just six days before his 20th birthday, the attacker put pen to paper on a deal with Benfica.
 According to reports, he rejected offers from Liverpool, who had brought compatriot Marko Grujić to the club in the same window, Spurs and Manchester City to join the Portuguese champions.